camunda/camunda-docs/docs/self-managed/operational-guides/production-guide.md

       memory: 1920Mi
 ```

-- If you would like to run benchmarks on the platform then please refer to our [community project](https://github.com/camunda-community-hub/camunda-8-benchmark)
 - It is possible to set a `podDisruptionBudget`.
 For example you can modify the following values for the Core component:

 ```yaml